gabrielsoltz/metahub/README.md

 # MetaTrails

-MetaTrails queries CloudTrail in the affected account to indentify critical events related to the affected resource, like for example, creation events.
+MetaTrails queries CloudTrail in the affected account to indentify critical events related to the affected resource, like for example, creation events, using the option `--meta-trails`.

-You can can add/modify the critical events for each resource type by editing the configuration file: `config/resources.py`

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {